Information and Options for Survivors of Sexual Misconduct Abroad

 Experiencing as well as processing sexual misconduct is difficult.
 It can be even more confusing and complicated if it occurs in another country or culture.
 Survivors often experience a range of emotions including fear, anxiety and confusion.
 There is no one way to respond.
 Whatever feels like the right response to you is normal.
 Determining what steps to take after a traumatic experience can be difficult, especially when you are far from home.
 The options listed below are just that, options.

 And remember, you should be in charge of your own healing process.
 It should be your choice whether to seek help or tell others about the experience (please see Resources and reporting options).
 Please read each item carefully and consider reaching out to the Center for Awareness, Response and Education (CARE) or Northwestern’s Director of Global Safety and Security or call (847) 467-3175 with questions.
-You may also reach out to Northwestern's Office of Equity or call (847) 467-6165.
+You may also reach out to Office of Civil Rights and Title IX Complianceor call (847) 467-6165.

 The resources below are listed for survivors who wish to learn about or utilize them – however, not all survivors of sexual misconduct need or seek immediate medical attention, or are interested in reporting.
 Some survivors choose to finish their overseas experience while others feel their recovery will be hastened by returning home.
 The information and resources listed on this page are here to help you learn about all your options and if you have questions, consider reaching out to talk about them further.

 If your immediate safety is being threatened, please consider calling your designated, local emergency contact or the University Police’s 24/7 international emergency assistance line at (847) 491-3456.
-They, in turn, will contact Northwestern’s Director of Global Safety and Security, who will also engage with the Office of Equity.
+They, in turn, will contact Northwestern’s Director of Global Safety and Security, who will also engage with the Office of Civil Rights and Title IX Compliance.

 A safety plan, particularly in cases of relationship violence and stalking, can also be an important step towards safety.
 A safety plan is a personalized, practical plan that includes ways to remain safe while in a relationship, planning to leave, or after you leave.
 More information is available at the National Domestic Violence Hotline, and CARE staff are available to talk and help develop a plan with you.